DanteHealy/Thinking_Hats/README.md

 #### JSHint

 ##### main.js
+All passed.
 There were some warnings based on use of Let and JQuery ($) and one unused variable which was being called when loading or reloading hats.html i.e. is actually being used, so I was okay with this:

 ![alt text](https://github.com/DanteHealy/Thinking_Hats/blob/master/assets/documentation/test/test-main-js1-jshint.JPG)

 ![alt text](https://github.com/DanteHealy/Thinking_Hats/blob/master/assets/documentation/test/test-main-js2-jshint.JPG)

 ##### email.js
-Confrimed the javascript code was acceptable for jshint
+Confirmed the javascript code was acceptable for jshint

 ![alt text](https://github.com/DanteHealy/Thinking_Hats/blob/master/assets/documentation/test/test-email-js-jshint.JPG)

 #### Google Lighthouse
+All passed.
 A useful tool for checking the webpage's performance and making recommendations to improve.
 ![alt text](https://github.com/DanteHealy/Thinking_Hats/blob/master/assets/documentation/test/test-lighthouse.jpg)

 The performance is high and regarding the other aspects: